thisirs/org-password-manager/README.md

 [Andrea Crotti's org-passwords][andrea-crotti] is more minimal than [org-password-manager][org-password-manager] aims to be.
-It only retrieves passwords for the entry under the point, generates passwords by calling [pwgen][pwge] and has almost no documentation, requiring the user to read the source.
+It only retrieves passwords for the entry under the point, generates passwords by calling [pwgen][pwgen] and has almost no documentation, requiring the user to read the source.

 I appreciate the mentioned works and thank its authors.